-- Complete the Grace Wedding Application on-line which will be submitted to Grace staff.
+Complete the Grace Wedding Application online which will be submitted to the Grace Wedding Administrator.

-- Once a Grace Officiant is determined, request a meeting with him.
+Once a Grace Officiant (Grace staff pastor or minister) is requested and if they are available for your wedding date, please set a meeting with him.
 Based on this meeting, the officiant retains the right to accept or refuse the wedding.
-If a Guest Officiant is requested, the Guest Officiant must complete the Guest Officiant Application on-line to be approved by the Pastor of Family Ministries.
+If a Guest Officiant is requested, the Guest Officiant must complete the Guest Officiant Application online and then be approved by an Adult Ministries Pastor.

-- Submit the $150 deposit to the Wedding Team at Grace and complete the Confirmation Form.
-Your facility request will then be complete.
+Submit the refundable deposit to the Wedding Administrator at Grace and complete the Confirmation Form.

-- Once the completed confirmation form and deposit of $150 are received by Grace staff, your date is confirmed.
+Once the completed confirmation form and deposit are received by the wedding administrator, they will let you know your date is confirmed.